chirag127/TubeSumTalk/README.md

-# YouTube Video Summarizer + Read Aloud Sidebar Extension
+# TubeSumTalk

 ## Overview

-A browser extension for Chrome, Edge, and Firefox that summarizes YouTube videos using AI and displays the summary in a sidebar.
-Includes a "Read Aloud" feature with word-by-word highlighting.
+TubeSumTalk is a browser extension that automatically summarizes YouTube videos and displays the summary in a sidebar.
+It also features a "Read Aloud" function that speaks the summary with real-time word highlighting.

 ## Features

-- Auto-detects YouTube video pages and fetches video transcript.
+-   **Auto-detection**: Automatically detects when you're watching a YouTube video
-- Summarizes video using Gemini 2.0 Flash Lite via backend.
+-   **AI Summarization**: Uses Gemini 2.0 Flash Lite to generate concise summaries
-- Sidebar UI with summary, TTS controls, and settings.
-- Read Aloud with real-time word highlighting.
+-   **Read Aloud**: Text-to-speech with real-time word highlighting
-- Settings for TTS (voice, speed, pitch) saved in browser sync storage.
+-   **Customizable**: Adjust reading speed and voice
-- Works on Chrome, Edge, and Firefox.
+-   **Cross-browser**: Works on Chrome, Edge, and Firefox

 ## Project Structure